microsoft/fluentui/packages/react-checkbox/Spec.md

 ### [Checkbox in v8/Fabric](https://developer.microsoft.com/en-us/fluentui#/controls/web/checkbox)

 The v8 `Checkbox` component supports both `indeterminate` and `checked` states.
 In this case, an input tag is used and its opacity is set to 0.
-This allows for the logic to be performed by the native element and a div is rendered to show the styled checkbox.
+This allows for the logic to be performed by the native element while a div is rendered to show the styled checkbox.

 Example